syedsaqib2457/php-hash/readme.md

 Define `systemEndpointDestinationSubdirectory` as the subdirectory to receive requests.

-This an additional security measure to avoid exposure if `systemEndpointDestinationIpAddress` is a public network IP address.

 Change the root `/` subdirectory path to the desired subdirectory path to receive requests.

 ``` console